NEW: Elections Tips & Fundamentals Series

 Finally, we'll get an update from the Department of Elections on security.
 Learn how Michigan is securing the polls and managing misinformation as we prepare for the general election.

-MTA Information Specialist Cindy Dodge joined MTA in 2006 from Williamstown Township in Ingham County where she served as Clerk since 2005.
+MTA Member Information Liaison Cindy Dodge joined MTA in 2006 from Williamstown Township in Ingham County where she served as Clerk since 2005.
 She has been involved with the township since 2003 as assistant to the supervisor, planning commissioner, and assistant to the planning commission.
 She is currently a Michigan Certified Assessing Officer.
 Via phone, fax and e-mail, Cindy provides township officials and employees with information and resources regarding the day-to-day functions of township government.
-She is also the Association liaison for MTA county chapters, develops MIS Department resource materials, and presents workshop and Conference sessions.
+She is also the Association liaison for MTA county chapters, develops MIS Department resource materials, and presents workshop and Conference sessions as well as teaching live and recorded webinar courses.

 Manager, Election Liaison Section, Michigan Dept. of State